PlanetLive/LinearA/disc/README.md

 Early discs from before 2200 BC - HINA
 Source [Champlin Burrage](https://www.jstor.org/stable/310717?seq=6)

-On one side appear to be the sun rising, bull horns, a path to follow that echos the shape of the island of crete, a sun setting, a signal fire and tall reflector, and directional signals.
+On one side appear to be the sun rising, bull horns, a path to follow that echoes the shape of the island of Crete, a sun setting, a signal fire and tall reflector, and directional signals.

 <a href="/LinearA/img/phaistos/phaistos-whorl.png"><img src="/LinearA/img/phaistos/phaistos-whorl.png" style="width:100%;max-width:3000px"></a>

-The word written on the early disc might be Telchinia (Calchinia), the name of daughter of Leucippus (who only had a daughter).
+The word written on the early disc might be Telchinia (Calchinia), the name of the daughter of Leucippus (who only had a daughter).
 It may be very significant if women migrating to Create only had daughters.
-Early European men from Greece and eastern Europ had more Neaderthal genes and therefore may have only been able to conceive daughters with the wave of women from the Levant (Druze in Lebanon), who also formed settlements in Spain and Italy.
+Early European men from Greece and eastern Europe had more Neanderthal genes and therefore may been more likely to conceive daughters with the wave of women from the Levant (Druze in Lebanon), who also formed settlements in Spain and Italy.
 We explore this DNA incompatibility further in [Diamond Storms](https://dreamstudio.com/seasons/winter/diamond-storms/).
-In the very least, the more isolated Eastern Europeans that migrated south into Greece may have initially been more susceptible to diseases that didn't effect the more urban populations arriving by boat.
+The isolated Eastern Europeans that migrated south into Greece may have been more susceptible to diseases from the more urban populations arriving by boat.

-Talos and Telchinia, writen in Semitic (Phoenician and Akkadian - Hebrew, Arabic, and Aramaic).
+Talos and Telchinia, written in Semitic (Phoenician and Akkadian - Hebrew, Arabic, and Aramaic).
 Talos is the Sun, and the man of bronze, and Tauros.
 Zeus is called Talaios in Crete.
 As the protector, Talos made the circuit around Crete three times daily.
-We can infere this was a looping solar telegram process that transmitted in the morning, midday and before sunset via hill templs using the Minotar bull stands.
-Or maybe the labrys axe poles were pivoted in the hole within the disc above to aim at markers placed around the edges of temple courtyards to target a distant receiving station along the pathway drawn on side A.
+We can infer this was a looping solar telegram process that transmitted in the morning, mid-day and before sunset via hill temples using the route drawn on side A.

-Perhaps the older discs above where part of a system for steering mirrors on the bull horn mirror stands.

 In Phoenician, the bull-head was called Aleph and later became the Roman letter A.

-Corybantians were armored male dancers who kept time to a drum and the rhythmic stamping of their feet in a male coming-of-age initiation ritual.
+Corybantians were armored men who kept time to a drum and the rhythmic stamping of their feet in a male coming-of-age initiation ritual.
 [More](https://en.wikipedia.org/wiki/Korybantes)

-The dance steps they learned were based on short and long turns in a minotaur maze drawn on a courtyard and might provide us with further clues on how young people memorized LinearA consonant-vowel syllables for mirror and drum messages.
+The dance steps they learned were based on short and long turns in a minotaur maze drawn on a courtyard and might provide us with further clues on how young people memorized Linear A syllables for mirror and drum messages.

 Turning back to 5260 BCE in the northern Aegean - [The Dispilio Tablet](https://jiroftscript.quora.com/Ever-heard-of-the-Dispilio-Tablet) is older than the pyramids and older than the Varna treasure, but not as old as Gobekli Tepe.
-[Settelment buildings](https://novoscriptorium.com/2019/07/05/the-settlement-of-dispilio-kastoria-greece-writing-in-neolithic-greece/)
+[Settlement buildings](https://novoscriptorium.com/2019/07/05/the-settlement-of-dispilio-kastoria-greece-writing-in-neolithic-greece/)

 <br>